DGendooLab/GBM_bioinfo/README.md

 # DESeq2 Analysis
 ## Overview

 This document describes the analysis of RNA-seq data using DESeq2, a popular tool for differential gene expression analysis.
 The analysis includes steps for data import, differential expression analysis, and result visualization.
+All scripts were included in the "scripts" directory

 **Run list**
 1) trim_QC.sh